 All of the guest rooms are being updated with modern new furnishings, flooring and all new bathrooms.
 Fridzon said the construction team has completed about two-thirds of the guest rooms and hopes to have 90 percent completed in time for the reopening later this year.
 AD1 is eyeing the Fourth Quarter to reopen.

-The common areas have been completed gutted and remodeled, as well.
+The common areas have been completely gutted and remodeled, as well.
 When it reopens, the hotel will have a full service Starbucks restaurant added to its current dining offerings.

 Fridzon said the on-site restaurant was relocated to a more centralized location.
 The hotel also has a Pizza Hut on site.
 The new Topgolf Swing Suites will be located between the restaurant and bar.